westonruths/pacman_project/README.md

 ## Example usage

-Run a model on `smallGrid` layout for 6000 episodes, of which 5000 episodes are used for training.
+Run a model on `smallClassic` layout for 15000 episodes, of which 10000 episodes are used for training.
+The transition function (the ghosts) will change at the 10000 episode mark and will switch from a Directional Ghost to a Random Ghost.

 ```
 $ python3 pacman.py -p PacmanDQN -n 6000 -x 5000 -l smallGrid
+$ python3 pacman.py -p PacmanDQN -n 15000 -x 10000 -l smallClassic -g DirectionalGhost30 -e RandomGhost --frameTime 0 -q
 ```

 ### Layouts